Swiss Re signs the world’s first and largest 10-year carbon removal purchase agreement with direct air capture and storage worth 10 million USD.

-Climeworks has signed a 10-year carbon dioxide removal agreement with Rothesay, the UK’s largest pension insurance specialist.
+Climeworks signs a 10-year carbon dioxide removal agreement with Rothesay, the UK's largest pension insurance specialist

 As long-term investors, insurance companies are in a unique position to take climate action, helping to scale important climate solutions and manage the impact of climate change.
 One such solution is high-quality carbon removal, which must be an essential component of net zero roadmaps in addition to emissions reduction efforts.

 Rothesay, the UK's largest pension insurance specialist, has signed a 10-year carbon dioxide removal agreement with Climeworks.
 The agreement makes the insurer’s own operations over the next ten years net zero by 2030 and is another proof of companies’ increasing interest in securing long-term access to high-quality carbon removal: it is the fourth ten-year agreement for Climeworks within six months.

 Rothesay moving towards high-quality carbon removals with Climeworks